cloudmesh/cloudmesh-storage/README.md

 TBD

-Cloudmehs Storage provides a simple programming API interface that you can use.
+Cloudmesh Storage provides a simple programming API interface that you can use.
 We highlight a simple exampple for storing and retrieving a file form a storage provider.